tlwl19/EGL314/README.md

 ## What's Your Luck?
 ---

-Next, well will proceed with the "What's Your Luck?" game.
+Next, we will proceed with the "What's Your Luck?" game.

 From the main page, click on the "What's Your Luck?" button.